kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

   at least mentally, to begin a new chapter of my life.

 ## Dare Mighty Things
+- this is an excerpt from "Dare Mighty Things", by Teddy Roosevelt.
+  I first heard about this from a workshop at JPL I participated in many years ago.
+  It stuck with me; that we should go out and try things, and go with courage.

 ```
 - "It is not the critic who counts;
   not the man who points out how the strong man stumbles,